 Confessions of a bad contact lens user

 I started wearing contact lenses when I was 12.
-I was so excited, but somehow I managed to miss the part where I still had a huge responsibility to my eye health.
-I know the nice people here at North Cascade Eye Associatestalked to me multiple times about the dangers of my bad contact lens habits (I perpetually slept in them) but I never really “got it.”
-Looking back, I am amazed that I didn’t cause permanent damage to my own cornea – but I do know I came close.
+I know the nice people here at Cascadia Eye talked to me multiple times about the dangers of my bad contact lens habits (I perpetually slept in them) but I never really seemed to understand how crucial good contact lens habits were to my eye health.
+Looking back, I am amazed that I didn’t cause permanent damage to my own cornea–but I do know I came close.
 I eventually had to give up contact lenses entirely (I had LASIK at 21 and now wear glasses for driving.)

 In order to prevent people from making my mistakes, I am hoping this post will explain clearly why proper contact lens care is crucial, and then give you some concrete rules to follow so your eyes can stay protected and healthy.